A general view of the algebraic semantics of \L ukasiewicz logic with product: Introduction

 \section{Introduction}

-Since their first appearance in the late Fifties \cite{Cha1}, MV-algebras have grown to be a class of algebraic structures relevant in its own right, not only as the ``standard semantics'' for infinite-valued \L ukasiewicz logic.

-One of the main reasons for their notable growth can be found in the categorical equivalence with Abelian lattice-ordered groups with a strong unit, as established by D. Mundici in \cite{Mun1}.
-This valuable result laid the ground for a deep investigation of the natural hierarchy of structures that arises from MV-algebra, following the analogous line that connects groups, rings and algebras.
+In the late Fifties C.C.
+Chang introduced the notion of MV-algebra in the pursuit of a simpler proof of completeness for the infinite-valued \luk\ logic, inspired by the theory of lattice-ordered groups.
+Almost thirty years later, D. Mundici proved that MV-algebras are categorically equivalent to Abelian lattice-ordered groups with a strong unit.
+This valuable result provided the stepping stone needed for an investigation of MV-algebras in the spirit of the theory of groups, rings and algebras.

-Indeed, starting from the Nineties, expansions of MV-algebras have been defined: one can find the notion of PMV-algebras \cite{DiND, MonPMV} (MV-algebras endowed with a "ring-like" product), Riesz MV-algebras \cite{LeuRMV} (MV-algebras endowed with a scalar multiplication), \textit{f}MV-algebras \cite{LLfMV} (MV-algebras endowed with both ring-like product and scalar product), MV-modules \cite{LeuMod} (MV-algebras endowed with the action of a PMV-algebra on them).
-The initial motivation came from logic: since the standard MV-algebra on $[0,1]$ is closed to the real product, it was natural to look for complete theories of $[0,1]$ endowed with \L ukasiewicz operations and product operations.
+Indeed, stemming out from such a relation with groups, several expansions of MV-algebras have been defined: one can find the notion of PMV-algebras (MV-algebras endowed with a ``ring-like" product), Riesz MV-algebras (MV-algebras endowed with a scalar multiplication), \textit{f}MV-algebras (MV-algebras endowed with both ring-like product and scalar product), MV-modules (MV-algebras endowed with the action of a PMV-algebra on them).
+The initial motivation came from logic: since the standard MV-algebra on $[0,1]$ is closed to the real product, it was natural to look for complete theories of $[0,1]$ endowed with \L ukasiewicz operations and powerful enough to axiomatize the product of real numbers.

-The above-mentioned structures have been investigated from the point of view of their category and their variety, and relevant results have been proved in all cases: categorical equivalences with rings, vector lattices, \textit{f}-algebras and lattice-ordered modules; geometrical dualities with suitable categories of polyhedra\footnote{We urge the interested reader to consult \cite{MunBook} for a detailed account of this duality in the case of MV-algebras, and \cite{DMVNotes, RMV-DiNola} for other classes of algebras.}; functional representation of free algebras and normal forms theorems \cite{LLNF}; a suitable probability theory through the notion of states, that extend finitely-additive probability measure on boolean algebras and proved to be the right framework for subjective probability \textit{\'{a} la De Finetti} \cite{MunBook,FlaKroupa-HB}.
+All of the above-mentioned structures have been investigated from a category-theoretical and a universal-algebraic point of view, obtaining important results: categorical equivalences with rings, vector lattices, \textit{f}-algebras and lattice-ordered modules; geometrical dualities with suitable categories of polyhedra \cite{MunBook,DMVNotes, RMV-DiNola, Lpoly}; functional representation of free algebras and normal forms theorems \cite{LLNF}; a suitable probability theory through the notion of states \cite{MunBook,FlaKroupa-HB}.

-It is only natural to ask if the connections between MV-algebras and their expansions can be seen on an higher level, not only as "language expansions", in a way that could lean towards other areas of mathematics.